adamshai/syte_interview/README.md

 | Delete | DELETE            | /api/item/{id} | Deletes item {id} from the list |

 - HTTP request format should be JSON
+- All URLs should be prefixed with localhost:5000, e.g. [GET] localhost:5000/api/item

 ## Examples: